-Problem On some older Profile systems equipped with DVCPRO Codec boards, help with this problem.

-Workaround Contact Grass Valley Group support for a new RS-422 driver which may
+Problem On some older Profile systems equipped with DVCPRO Codec boards, the PRC100 may occasionally display a "Profile Has Reset" message.
+(16211) Workaround Contact Grass Valley support for a new RS-422 driver which may help with this problem.

 Louth Protocol